Justin Rosenstein

-Justin Michael Rosenstein (born in May 13, 1983) is an American software programmer and entrepreneur.
+Justin Michael Rosenstein (born May 13, 1983) is an American software programmer and entrepreneur.
 He co-founded the collaboration software company Asana in 2008.

 Early life

 Rosenstein grew up in San Francisco Bay Area and attended The College Preparatory School in Oakland, California.
 He is Jewish.
 He was a successful high school Lincoln–Douglas debater.
 He matriculated to Stanford University, and graduated with a Bachelor of Science degree in mathematics at age 20.
 As an undergraduate, he served as a member of the Mayfield Fellows Program.

 Career

 Rosenstein dropped out of a graduate program in computer science at Stanford in 2004 to join Google as a product manager.
 At Google, Rosenstein led projects in Google's communication and collaboration division.
 His projects initially included Google Page Creator, the precursor to Google Sites, and a project internally codenamed “Platypus,” which eventually became Google Drive.
 He also created and wrote the original prototype for Gmail Chat and many of the features in Google's rich text editor.

 In May 2007, Rosenstein left Google to become an engineering lead at Facebook, working closely with Mark Zuckerberg and Dustin Moskovitz.
 He was technical lead in charge of Facebook's Pages, the Facebook Like button, and Facebook Beacon.

 In October 2008, Rosenstein left Facebook to co-found the collaborative software company Asana along with Moskovitz.
 On its website, Asana states its mission is to “help humanity thrive by enabling all teams to work together effortlessly.”
 He is a frequent speaker on issues of business and technology.
 He has published opinions on building effective collaborative software in Wired, leadership strategy and enterprise software design in Fast Company, and entrepreneurship in TechCrunch, and productivity in TIME.